savagerunderscorelex/Stop-Being-A-Weenie/logs.md

 - [x] ~~finish level 3~~
 - [ ] finish level 4
 - [ ] finish level 5
 - [ ] do a stats thing when the player finishes the game like how I did for the flappy game: deaths, total hotdogs eaten, maybe time (as if ppl are gonna speedrun this game)
+- [ ] need to consider adding a wait time between moving up and down for the platforms

 ## Logs